 FACTOIDS & TRIVIA

 With their composition bodies, Joe Naylor's American-made Reverend guitars are sort of like high-tech Danelectros.
 The use of “alternative materials” and sub-7 pound weight make the guitar feel like a toy, but don’t let that fool you.
 It’s much more solid and sturdy than any vintage or recent Danelectro and the parts are much higher quality.
-In addition, the fit and finish is excellent.
-They sound good, too.
+In addition, the fit and finish is excellent. hey sound good, too.
 The guitar shown here is from the no-frills Workhorse series.

 REVEREND SLINGSHOT (2003)

-Body: Semi-hollow; styrenic polymer sides, phenolic top and
+Body: Semi-hollow; styrenic polymer sides, phenolic top and back

 Finish: Aged Burgundy